cfzimmerman/S25-EC1005/notes.md

       - Growth estimates may also miss goods that aren't priced (access to information is likely more valuable than just Google Ad revenue).
 Airplane safety is another example.
   - Just because economic growth has happened doesn't mean it will happen in the future.
     - US growth rate now is meaningfully lower now than before GFC (worst downturn since Great Depression).
 1960 to 2007 line is totally different than since then (was much higher).
-    - Inflation adjusted, 2007 median family income was $87k v 2023 at $101k.
+    - Inflation adjusted, 2007 median family income was $87k v.
+2023 at $101k.
 Using 1960-2007 trend estimates 2023 income of $125k.
 Nationally, a difference of $6.9 trillion
   - Even within a country, not everyone participates or benefits equally (at all) in economic growth.

 # Class 3